 Hello, I am so happy you stumbled upon my blog.
 I am Julia Frey, a London based recipe developer and photographer, and Vikalinka is my space to share my food with the world.

 What do you do besides writing for Vikalinka?

-I agonised over the blog name for ages, to name a blog is as difficult as to name your firstborn.
+I agonised over the blog name for ages – to name a blog is as difficult as naming your firstborn.
 What I really wanted is for my blog name to reflect my Russian roots but also to be simple and memorable.
 My daughter’s name is Victoria, or Vika for short in Russian.
 My husband often calls her Vikalinka, it’s a made-up word but we love it so it became the name of my blog.

 Why did you start blogging?

-I started Vikalinka because I simply wanted to record my recipes for my children to use in the future.
+I started Vikalinka in 2012 because I wanted to record my recipes for my children to use in the future.
 I very quickly realized that when I am blogging I am in my most creative state.
-I love pushing that side of myself and constantly finding that creativity has no limits.
+I love pushing that side of myself and constantly find that creativity has no limits.